5.3 Pre-Birth Conference

 Date of next review July 2022

 - The Development of a Pre-Birth Child Protection Plan

 - Timing of Review Conference Following a Pre-Birth Conference

 A pre-birth conference should be held where a:

 Other risk factors to be considered are:

-All agencies involved with pregnant women who have concerns should consider the need for an early Referral to Children's Social Care, so that assessments are undertaken, and family support services provided, as early as possible in the pregnancy.
+All agencies involved with pregnant women and/or the putative father who have concerns should consider the need for an early Referral to Children's Social Care so that assessments are undertaken, and family support services provided, as early as possible in the pregnancy.

 Timing of Conference

-The pre-birth conference should take place ideally at least 3 months before the due date of delivery, so as to allow as much time as possible for planning support for the pregnancy and the birth of the baby.
+The pre-birth conference should take place as soon as is practicable and ideally no later than 28 weeks gestation, so as to allow as much time as possible for planning support for the pregnancy and the birth of the baby.